PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

   :param str name: The name of the metric, lowercase alphanumerical characters and dashes (-) only
   :param str type: The desired type in ``gauge`` or ``counter``
+  :param str name: The description of the metric

 .. function:: incMetric(name) -> int